bnbalsamo/cookiecutter-pypackage/{{ cookiecutter.project_name }}/README.md

 - Create a virtual environment
 - Install the development dependencies
     - `pip install -r requirements/requirements_dev.txt`
-- Configure tox such that it can access all relevant python interpreters
+- Configure tox so that it can access all relevant python interpreters

 ## Running Tests
 ```